danmt/realtime-form/README.md

 export { getValuePatchedEffect } from './value-patched.effect';
 ```

-Now you just have to run the services, one in a different terminal while in the main directory of the application:
+Now you just have to run the services, each in a different terminal while in the main directory of the application:

-- ng serve
+- Run the command `ng serve`
-- ng serve api
+- Run the command `ng serve api`

 ## Conclusion

 And that was it.
 The first time I had to do this was really challenging, so I tried to be as explicit as I could with each step, hoping you don't get lost.
 As I mentioned before this is not a production ready implementation but a really good point of start.
 Now that you know how to solve this problem, don't forget that sometimes the solution can be worse and in some cases this could increase infrastructure costs.

+Icons made by [itim2101](https://www.flaticon.com/authors/itim2101) from [Flaticon](https://www.flaticon.com)